hashcloak/semaphore-noir-final-report/src/batching_benchmarks.md

 # Benchmarks Batching Noir proofs

-**[Draft report] Note:** these benchmarks are for the batching setting with the trusted backend.
-We will update them when the improved functionality is ready.

 In the [benchmarking library](https://github.com/hashcloak/semaphore-noir-benchmarks/blob/main/node/src/batching.ts) you can find the functionality to rerun these benchmarks for batching.

 The average values below are over 3 runs and always generate the final proof with the `keccak` flag, so it is ready for on-chain verification.
 The most important benchmarks here are batch proof generation and the gas cost estimates for on-chain verification, because the main aim for batching is to lower the total gas cost.